 The Office of General Studies requires each student to complete a simple application and registration process each term.
 This process can be accomplished by visiting the General Studies office, or by mailing or faxing a copy of the registration form to the office.
 General Studies’ non-degree applicants may be American citizens, permanent residents or nonresident aliens.
-However, nonresident aliens must first visit the Office of International Student Services to obtain written authorization to be admitted and registered prior to admission through General Studies.
+Permanent residents must submit a copy of their permanent residency card to the Office of General Studies.
+Nonresident aliens must first visit the Office of International Student Services to obtain written authorization to be admitted and registered prior to admission through General Studies.

 General Studies Students

 Those wishing to register for undergraduate courses but who are not currently attending college may apply for admission through the Office of General Studies.
 The applicant must possess at least a high school diploma or the equivalent in order to be admitted.
 A transcript of any previous college work should be provided.